yosuke-furukawa/stubcell/README.md

 Stub Server for test project.

-Some Stub server has some disappointing points.
+Some Stub servers have some disappointing points.

 - cannot check the response JSON when JSON response.
 - does not use JSON5, so i cannot write comments in the JSON file.